Gautam Rode Is Back To His 'favourite Person'

-Mumbai, March 1 (IANS) Television actor Gautam Rode tweeted a message for his wife, actress Pankhuri Awasthy, on Monday afternoon.
+Mumbai, March 1: TV actor Gautam Rode tweeted a message for his wife, actress Pankhuri Awasthy, on Monday afternoon.

 Calling her his “favourite person”, the actor posted a cute picture of the two and captioned it: “Back to my favourite person! @Panawasthy_31.”
 He added a red heart emoji at the end.